EmmyAnieDev/Learn-Laravel/README.md

 -   Everything partaining to Relationships are done in the Model.

 -   A One-to-One Relationship is a database relationship where each record in one table is associated with exactly one record in another table, and vice versa.

+-   In a One-to-One relationship, belongsTo() is the opposite of hasOne().

+-   hasOne(): Defines a one-to-one relationship where a model owns another model.
+For example, a User might have one Address.

+-   belongsTo(): Defines the inverse of the one-to-one relationship, where the model belongs to another model.
+For example, the Address belongs to a User.